 City Council Place 2

 Upon graduation, Mr. Goodwyn was commissioned as a second lieutenant in the United States Marine Corp.
 After Basic Officers Training in Quantico, Virginia, he was stationed at Camp Pendleton, California, as an infantry platoon commander.
-The unit then trans-placed to the Far East for a thirteen-month tour of duty.
+The unit was then trans-placed to the Far East for a thirteen-month tour of duty.
 In the summer of 1964, the then first lieutenant was assigned as the executive office of Company "C" 1st Bn-7th Marine Regiment.
 In May of 1965, just after his 25th birthday, he became the company commander of Company "C".
 With almost 200 Marine infantry, the young company commander moved with the rest of the 7th Marine regiment to Vietnam.

-Mr. Goodwyn was elected to Red Oak City Council in 2004 and maintained that position until term-limited in 2010.
+Mr. Goodwyn was elected to Red Oak City Council in 2004 and maintained that position until the term limit in 2010.
 After years as a city councilman, Ben became a member of the Red Oak Industrial Development Corporation and eventually the president of that board.
-He remained in that position for nine years and in May 2019, was elected back to the City Council.
+He remained in that position for nine years and, in May 2019, was elected back to the City Council.